-One of the major concerns for growing trees in the backyard is space. if you were a commercial fruit orchard owner, you would have large space in acres and plenty of inter tree space to allow for machinery for movement and growth of the tree.
+One of the major concerns for growing trees in the backyard is space. if you were a commercial fruit orchard owner, you would have large space in acres and plenty of inter-tree space to allow for machinery for the movement and growth of the tree.
 This is not the case with backyard fruit tree planting, and space is premium really.
 If you are using the backyard for fruit planting you only need space for yourselves and your family and a bit for storage of tools and equipment.

 * You don’t need extra space for larger equipment.